-- Bruising, scabbing, leg swelling, and rarely, small ulcers
+Bruising, scabbing, leg swelling, and rarely, small ulcers

-- Hemosiderin staining, or a light brown discoloration of the skin in the treatment area.
+Hemosiderin staining, or a light brown discoloration of the skin in the treatment area.
 This typically fades over time but may take several months to a year.

-When Is the Best Time to Get Treatment for Spider Veins or Varicose Veins?Fall or winter can be a good time to get treatment for your spider or varicose veins.
-Click To Tweet
+When Is the Best Time to Get Treatment for Spider Veins or Varicose Veins?

-For example, if you have a beach trip planned for next summer, it may be better to get treatment in the fall or winter than to wait for the spring or shortly before you leave on your vacation.
+For example, if you have a beach trip planned for next summer, you may want to get treatment in the fall or winter.
+That way, you won’t have to wait for spring or shortly before you leave on your vacation.

 In many cases, fall and winter are good times to get treatment.
 This is because cosmetic side effects may resolve before you’re wearing shorts again.